Jakob Kaiser: Weimar Republic

 Kaiser increased his participation in politics by becoming a member of the Centre Party, where he began serving in the role of representative chairman of Rhineland in 1919.
 He was elected to the Reichstag in 1933.

 Resistance

-After the Nazis came to power in 1933, Hitler abolished all unions, replacing them with the Nazi controlled German Labour Front.
+After the Nazis came to power in 1933, Adolf Hitler abolished all unions, replacing them with the Nazi-controlled German Labour Front.
 Kaiser opposed National Socialism and he joined the resistance in 1934.
-He was arrested by the Gestapo in 1938 under suspicion of treason, but released shortly thereafter.
+He was arrested by the Gestapo in 1938 under suspicion of treason, but he was released shortly thereafter.

 Through his participation in the Cologne Resistance Circle, Kaiser became a close associate of the former Mayor of Leipzig, Carl Goerdeler.
 His relationship with Goerdeler allowed him to come into contact with Claus von Stauffenberg.
 Although he was not directly informed of the 20 July Plot, his knowledge of Stauffenberg's intention to assassinate Hitler as well as his close ties to the resistance group forced him to go into hiding for the remainder of World War II.